a2800276/pomenator/README.md

   the maven groupId - artifactId - version trifecta), this issue needs to be created in the Project: "Community Support - Open Source Project Repository Hosting"
-- wait until some approves it.
+- wait until someone approves the issue.
 This seems to be automated if your email domain corresponds with the group id

-Ok, then you need to log into:
+Next, you need to:

 - Log in to https://oss.sonatype.org a web frontend was obviously built using some sort of web gui builder that SAP discontinued in the early 90's.
-- Don't try to figure out what any of the crap their means.
+- Don't try to figure out what any of the word crap there means.
 Seriously.
 - Click on the link "Staging Upload" (in the left navigation)
 - Select the "Upload mode" you're using (more on this later, for now, let's assume you have a pom and a bunch of signed jars.)
 Select "POM"
-- Now upload the POM file (this is done using semi standard html widgets and assigning your POM a new fake-name rooted at 'c:\'
+- Now upload the POM file (this is done using semi standard html widgets which for whatever reason assigns your POM a new fake name rooted at 'c:\')
 - Now you need to upload 7 (!) further files:
   - a jar file containing your classes
   - a jar file containing your sources